-SOUTH AFRICA HOLIDAYS SUMMED UP: Value for money!
-The current rand/gbp exchange rate means that South Africa's most luxurious properties are half the price they would be in other parts of Africa, although the safaris here are not as wild, they do offer some of the world's most luxurious lodges and camps and the game viewing is still excellent.
-Head to the Waterberg for some time on a completely private reserve - walk with rhinos and gallop through the bush.
-The Kruger and Sabi Sands is by far the best place in Africa to see leopard - follow this with a wonderfully delicious stay in Cape Town, touring the Winelands, whale watching in Hermanus and driving the stunning garden route.
+SOUTH AFRICA HOLIDAYS SUMMED UP: The current Rand/GBP/USD exchange rate means that South Africa’s most luxurious properties are half the price they would be in other parts of Africa, although the safaris here are not as wild, they do offer some of the world’s most luxurious lodges and camps and the game viewing is still excellent.
+Head to the Waterberg for some time on a completely private reserve – walk with rhinos and gallop through the bush.
+The Kruger and Sabi Sands is by far the best place in Africa to see leopard – follow this with a wonderfully delicious stay in Cape Town, touring the Winelands, whale watching in Hermanus and driving the stunning garden route.
 If you have time the wild coastline of Kwa Zulu Natal is also magical.
-The options here are endless.
-South Africa is the land of variety, there is so much to see and do here but make sure you don't pack too much in.
+There is so much to see and do here but make sure you don’t pack too much in.
 Scroll to the bottom of this page for more information on South Africa.

-GET INTO THE WILDS: Track rhino at Marataba, spend the day with the anti poaching team in Madikwe, see the St Lucia wetlands, watch turtles hatch in Kwa Zulu Natal, dive with Great Whites, dive with whales, head out into the dusty Karoo, visit the Stellenbosch wine festival, ride Jabulani.
+GET INTO THE WILDS: Track rhino at Marataba, spend the day with the anti poaching team in Madikwe, see the St Lucia wetlands, watch turtles hatch in Kwa Zulu Natal, dive with Great Whites, dive with whales, head out into the dusty Karoo, visit the Stellenbosch wine festival.

-CLIMATE: Varied but Summer is Nov – Mar (hot with sporadic rain storms), and Winter is May – Aug (warm with rain in Cape Town, dry elsewhere) – although it is pleasantly warm all year round we would advise visiting in Sept – Oct or Mar – May to ensure the best weather possible.
+CLIMATE: Varied but Summer is Nov – Mar (hot with sporadic rain storms), and Winter is May – Aug (warm with rain in Cape Town, dry elsewhere) – South Africa is really a year round destination.

 We fly to South Africa up to five times a year to make sure we’re on top of all camps and lodges we sell, and we’re always on the look out for off the beaten track properties that no one else knows about – you can rest assured you’ll always have access to the most current first hand information.